Jonatha1983/JWB/README.md

 #### Spring BOOT - JAVAFX - RMI  - MySQL - MONGODB - Jackson - Gradle

-Thanks to lots of GitHub projects from which I took a lot of inspiration.
+Thanks to GitHub community!
+From which I took a lot of inspiration.

 Feel free to add / extend  / improve this Projects.